gilcierweb/rails-docker/README.md

-# Ruby on Rails, PostgreSQL.
-Redis, Vue.js with Docker and Docker Compose
+# Ruby on Rails, PostgreSQL, Redis, Vue.js with Docker and Docker Compose

 Skills
 - Ruby